AstroSnail/apexctl/README.md

 Copy `config/00-apexctl.rules` to `/etc/udev/rules.d/` and rename it to your preference.

-If you use X11, copy `config/00-apex.conf` to `/etc/X11/xorg.conf.d/` and rename it to your preference.
+If you use Xorg, copy `config/00-apex.conf` to `/etc/X11/xorg.conf.d/` and rename it to your preference.

 **TODO:** Rewrite [the old scripts][oldscripts]